New Century Financial: Financial difficulties

 Loans began to slow in the second half of 2006.

 In the spring of 2007, New Century went into a "death spiral".
 On March 8 it announced it would stop accepting loan applications.
 Four days later trading of its stock on the NYSE was halted.

 On March 2, 2007, it announced it was the subject of two criminal probes by the federal government, and that its auditor KPMG had worries about the company's ability to stay solvent.
 Over the subsequent week, the company lost 78% of its stock value.

 In early March, it reported that it had failed to meet certain financial requirements of its lenders.

 While New Century's problems became public news in February & March 2007, primarily as a result of the pullback of more than half of its 11 warehouse lenders, (who funded New Century's loan closings until they could be securitized), mortgage insiders heard rumors of New Century's loss of some of its (wholesale/warehouse) lines of credit as early as the end of the third quarter, 2006.

 On March 8, 2007, New Century Financial Corporation announced that it was stopping new loans while it sought new funding.
 Early on March 12, it said that its financing had been cut off from most creditors, or that most planned to do so, and warned that many of its loan obligations were in default.

 New Century Financial Corporation also said that one of its financial backers had demanded that the company repurchase some loans pursuant to repurchase provisions contained in loan purchase agreements.

 In a filing on March 12, 2007, it said that its lenders could demand $8.4 billion in loan repayments which it couldn't fulfill.
 It was announced that the $8.4 billion in obligations which could come due immediately, with the company considered close to bankruptcy, as it did not have the cash to do so.

-On March 12, 2007, the New York Stock Exchange halted trading of New Century Financial Corporation, delisting the company.
+On March 12, 2007, the New York Stock Exchange halted trading of the New Century Financial Corporation, delisting the company.
 Beforehand, the company's shares had plunged 89% that month.
 But on March 13, 2007, the NYSE delisted the corporation and by the next day its market capitalization was less than $55 million.
 New Century was now trading on the over the counter pink sheets, where its stock traded at $0.10 per share in 2007.